top of page

 Treatment for Bipolar Disorder

-Typically, antipsychotics or mood stabilizers are first choice medications for treating Bipolar Disorder.
-Additional medications may be added to help manage symptoms of anxiety, problems sleeping, and depression.
-These medications can cause significant side effects which lead to people abruptly stopping their medications.
 It is essential to talk with your health care provider about the risks and benefits of medication.
-Talk with your health care provider prior to stopping medication for Bipolar Disorder as suddenly stopping these medications can lead to a “rebound” or worsening of symptoms.
+Talk with your health care provider prior to stopping medication for bipolar disorder as suddenly stopping these medications can lead to a “rebound” or worsening of symptoms.

 Psychotherapy, also known as talk therapy, can also help manage the symptoms of Bipolar Disorder.
 Therapy can help the person identify and change troubling thoughts, emotions, and behaviors.
 Learning to identify triggers and warning signs of a manic or depressive episode can be useful in managing symptoms before they become severe.
-It also provides support, education, and guidance to people with Bipolar Disorder and their families.
+It also provides support, education, and guidance to people with bipolar disorder and their families.

 In addition to psychotherapy and medication, there are several things a person with Bipolar Disorder can do to manage their symptoms, including developing a support network, creating structure and routines into their lives, practicing healthy habits (i.e. regular exercise, healthy eating, and good sleep hygiene), and tracking their symptoms over time.
-Remember, Bipolar Disorder is a lifelong condition.
+Remember, bipolar disorder is a lifelong condition.
 It may take time to find the right treatment for you or your loved one but people who are committed to treatment are able to live meaningful and productive lives!

 Suicide hotlines are an important resource for helping people who suffer from Bipolar Disorder.
 The National Suicide Prevention Hotline is free and can be accessed 24/7.
 Below is the information for the National Suicide Prevention Lifeline:

-It is important to get appropriate treatment for Bipolar Disorder to get relief from symptoms and help you feel more like yourself.
+It is important to get appropriate treatment for bipolar disorder to get relief from symptoms and help you feel more like yourself.
 Gateway Behavioral Health Consultants specializes in treating mood disorders in teens and adults through therapy services.
-Dr. Ritchie will be hosting a live Q&A on June 23rd at 6pm to answer your questions about treatment for mental health disorders.
+For more information about services provided at Gateway Behavioral Health Consultants, contact us today.

 Phone: (314) 325-2685